JackMuir1/cse15l-lab-reports/lab-report-week-5.md

 By finding in the `./government/Alcohol_Problems` directory specifically, we see that `./government/Alcohol_Problems/DraftRecom-PDF.txt` is the oldest file, because every file is listed after the find command.

 ## Second Option: -empty
-The -empty option will output the any files or directories that are empty
+The -empty option will output the any files or directories that are empty.
+This is useful when looking for unused directories in a large file system.
+This helps with organization of file systems.

 ### Example 1